KISHORENARAYANANSR/Norm-of-a-matrix/README.md

-# Norm of a matrix
+# EX-07-Norm of a matrix
 ## Aim
 To write a program to find the 1-norm, 2-norm and infinity norm of the matrix and display the result in two decimal places.
 ## Equipment’s required: